A Patient with Joint Pain, IBS, Cysts, and Grief: 7 month update

 The reason I chose to share this case, was that it outlined the layers of health that we accumulate.
 From the cyst, to the joint pain, to the grief, to the small ailments like cold sores and skin irritations – the process of healing is never linear and often times we cycle through a couple of remedies to get the results we need.
 Not everything improves at once, and it may not be immediate relief - we are complex beings with years of experiences to heal.

 Be kind to your body, give it time to heal.
-Thank it for working hard on this journey (a la Marie Kondo!), it's the only body you've got!
+Thank it for working hard on this journey, it's the only body you've got!